-Q: If I have a valid claim for medical negligence, what are the reasons for filing the claim?
 It is estimated by the Harvard School of Medicine that more people die in America each year from preventable medical malpractice than from violent crime and only a very small percentage of these medical negligence claims are actually filed.
-Filing a medical negligence claim is a courageous act which helps to prevent other persons from being injured by medical negligence in the future by providing an incentive to health care providers to adopt and follow medical safety rules.
+Filing a medical negligence claim is a courageous act that helps to prevent other persons from being injured by medical negligence in the future by providing an incentive to health care providers to adopt and follow medical safety rules.